 I therefore call upon the ALRC to reconsider its current stance and instead support the retention of religious schools' rightful exemptions in the Sex Discrimination Act.
-Australian families must continue to be able to enroll at schools of all different types, both religious and non-religious.
+Australian families must continue to be able to enrol at schools of all different types, both religious and non-religious.
 Only by having such variety of schools available can we respect all Australians and represent our nation's true diversity.
-Diversity is about allowing different points of view not about equalizing all thought, behaviour, and rendering a bland and uninspired nation.